-A division bell is rung in the immediate vicinity of the palace of Westminster to signal there is eight minutes before a vote.
+A division bell is rung in the immediate vicinity of the Palace of Westminster to signal there is eight minutes before a vote.
 Division Bell is also the name of Pink Floyd’s fourteenth album.

 When entering Quilon, the decor and artwork set the tome to what I was about to eat.
 Quilon features specially commissioned artworks from the highly acclaimed Indian artist Paresh Maity, who in a short but prolific career was in 2014 awarded the Padma Shri by the Government of India – the fourth highest civilian award.
-He says “water colours are my heart & soul” perfectly complementing Quilon’s love affair with South-west coastal cuisine.
+He says “watercolours are my heart & soul” perfectly complementing Quilon’s love affair with South-west coastal cuisine.

 We were hosted by Benny, who on this occasion I thought I would trust his judgement and allowed him to choose our menu.
 Generous portions and more than enough to appreciate this fabulous cuisine.
-I was amazed with the drink that I had called Rasam, which was delicious.
+I was amazed at the drink that I had called Rasam, which was delicious.
 I could not believe the taste, let alone after asking for a second one.
 But the best thing was that it completely healed my sore throat, my voice was in fine form once again.

 These poppadom flavours were going to set the standard.
-Unlike any other Indian I have had so far.
+Unlike any other Indian, I have had so far.
 I was on my way to Goa.